SeyongChoi/genDOPA/README.md

-# genDOPA
+# genAds

 Generative model for designing catechol-based adhesive molecules using Variational Autoencoder (VAE).

 ## Overview

-`genDOPA` implements VAE and conditional VAE (cVAE) models to generate catechol-derived adhesive molecules with improved adsorption energy on graphite.
+`genAds` implements VAE and conditional VAE (cVAE) models to generate catechol-derived adhesive molecules with improved adsorption energy on graphite.
 Molecular data are represented with (Group)SELFIES or SMILES, and the model learns latent representations that capture chemical and physical features.

 -----